-New England’s wholesale electricity markets have so far attracted investment in roughly 16,000 megawatts (MW) of new power generation facilities since 1997.
-The majority is new, relatively low-emitting natural-gas-fired power plants, helping create one of the most efficient fleets of power resources in the country.
-Investment in new generation ensures that the grid operates reliably and that adequate supply is available to meet demand.
+Over the past 20 years, New England’s wholesale electricity markets have attracted billions of dollars in private investment in some of the most efficient, lowest-emitting power resources in the country—providing reliable electricity every second of every day, lowering wholesale prices, shifting costly investment risk away from consumers, and reducing carbon emissions.
 Because private firms make this investment and not public utilities, consumers are shielded from the investment risks they had been exposed to before the introduction of competitive markets.

-Note: Data are subject to adjustments.
-(Last update: 1/17/18.)
+Note: Data is preliminary, pending a 90-day resettlement period.
+(Last update: 1/18/19.)
 For the most current information, download the Net Energy and Peak Load by Source spreadsheet in ISO Express.

 |GWH (a)||% of GENERATION||% of NEL||

 (b) As of January 2016, this chart approximates the amount of generation by individual fuels used by dual-fuel units, such as natural-gas-fired generators that can switch to run on oil and vice versa.
 Previously, the report attributed generation from such units only to the primary fuel type registered for the unit.
 The new reporting flows from changes related to the Energy Market Offer Flexibility Project implemented December 2014.
 See the notes in the Net Energy and Peak Load by Source Report for more details.